banzai-cicd/banzai/README.md

         ]
       ]
     ],
-    gitOpsTrigger = [                      // should be present with-in a Service's .banzai when leveraging GitOps-style deployments
+    gitOpsTrigger: [                      // should be present with-in a Service's .banzai when leveraging GitOps-style deployments
       jenkinsJob: '/Banzai/GitOps/master', // the path to the GitOps master job in jenkins
       branches: /develop|tag-*/,           // branches that should trigger a GitOps build
       stackId: 'dib'                       // the GitOps 'stack' that this service is a member of ],
-    gitOps = [                             // should be present with-in a GitOps repo when leveraging GitOps-style deployments
+    gitOps: [                             // should be present with-in a GitOps repo when leveraging GitOps-style deployments
       autoDeploy: [
         /develop/ : 'dev'              // in this example. when a Service's 'develop' branch triggers the GitOps job.
 It will automatically spawn a deployment to the 'dev' environment
       ],